-- Other County boards overseeing human services or housing matters, which may include the Women's Advisory Board, the Behavioral Health Advisory Board, the Board for Developmental Disabilities, the Veterans Advisory Board, and the Children and Youth Advisory Board; City-level human services or housing commissions or lead staff from the departments supporti - City-level human services or housing commissions or lead staff from the departments supporting such boards, with a priority for those cities with populations greater than 60,000 persons; and - Current and past residents of HtH sites.
+- Regional and subregional boards or committees that are focused on human services or housing, including the Continuum of Care Board and the Affordable Housing Committee; 149, 150 - Other County boards overseeing human services or housing matters, which may include the Women's Advisory Board, the Behavioral Health Advisory Board, the Board for Developmental Disabilities, the Veterans Advisory Board, and the Children and Youth Advisory Board; - City-level human services or housing commissions or lead staff from the departments supporting such boards, with a priority for those cities with populations greater than 60,000 persons; and - Current and past residents of HtH sites.
 151

-The Executive will consult with the County Council and the city managers or strong mayors of cities with populations over 60,000 to identify additional recruitment methods and to select HtH Advisory Committee members.
-152 Before appointing any member to the Committee, either in aggregate or individually, the Executive will transmit a notification letter detailing the name, biography, and term of each member to the County Council.
-The Executive will electronically file the letter with the clerk of the Council, who will retain an electronic copy and provide an electronic copy to all councilmembers, the Council chief of staff and the lead staff for the Committee of the Whole, or its successor.
-Unless the King County Council passes a motion requesting changes to the proposed appointments within 30 days of the Executive's transmittal, the Executive may proceed with the appointments set forth in the notification letter.
+1705 The Executive will consult with the County Council and the city managers or strong mayors of cities with populations over 60,000 to identify additional recruitment methods and to select HtH Advisory 1706 Committee members.
+152 Before appointing any member to the Committee, either in aggregate or 1707 individually, the Executive will transmit a notification letter detailing the name, biography, and term of 1708 each member to the County Council.
+The Executive will electronically file the letter with the clerk of the 1709 1710 Council, who will retain an electronic copy and provide an electronic copy to all councilmembers, the 1711 Council chief of staff and the lead staff for the Committee of the Whole, or its successor.
+Unless the King 1712 County Council passes a motion requesting changes to the proposed appointments within 30 days of the 1713 Executive's transmittal, the Executive may proceed with the appointments set forth in the notification letter.
+This process will ensure the Executive can achieve and maintain representation of the many letter.
 This process will ensure the Executive can achieve and maintain representation of the many intersecting identities required by KCC 24.030.A.2 while also providing an efficient selection process for members.